dglassbrenner1/my-posts-on-fraud-detection/8-prequential-validation.md

 Now back to modeling and one of the other ways that modeling fraud is different from other machine learning applications.

-Because transactions come in a stream of data and since fraud patterns vary over time, fraud models are often validated using a variant to cross-validation that reflects these.
+Because transactions come in a stream of data and since fraud patterns vary over time, fraud models are often validated using a variant of cross-validation that reflects these patterns.
 In *prequential validation*, the training and validation folds shift over time, as illustrated in this image from the prequential validation from the Handbook: